 21 Eridani has an apparent magnitude of 5.97 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 3.24 If you used the 2007 Parallax value, you would get an absolute magnitude of 3.33.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 28.44 which gave the calculated distance to 21 Eridani as 114.68 light years away from Earth or 35.16 parsecs.
-It would take a spaceship travelling at the speed of light, 114.68 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 28.44000 which gave the calculated distance to 21 Eridani as 114.68 light years away from Earth or 35.16 parsecs.
+If you want that in miles, it is about 674,160,757,796,696.39, based on 1 Ly = 5,878,625,373,183.61 miles.

-In 2007, Hipparcos data was revised with a new parallax of 29.67 which put 21 Eridani at a distance of 109.93 light years or 33.70 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 29.67000 which put 21 Eridani at a distance of 109.93 light years or 33.70 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

 |Absolute Magnitude||3.24 / 3.33|